ycm-core/YouCompleteMe/README.md

 dynamic library.
 In the example shown, the library is version 2.7 but the second string is version `2.5.1`.

-This means that CMake found a one version of Python headers and a different version for the library.
+This means that CMake found one version of Python headers and a different version for the library.
 This is wrong.
 It can happen when you have multiple versions of Python installed on your machine.